AresValley/Artemis-DB/static/297/description.md

-MIL-STD-188-110 Serial is a US Department of Defense standard for HF Communications, Serial PSK mode.
-Can transmit both data and voice with a range of interleaving and speed modes for optimal propagation.
+MIL-STD-188-110 Appendix B is a 39-tone OFDM DQPSK mode used to send data and voice.